Juerd/tootpick/README.md

 - Supply a list of existing instances.
 Not sure if it's useful enough to add extra weight, and not sure how to determine which instances to include or exclude.
 Please let me know what you think!
-- Test if Tootpick works with some older browsers.
-Specifically, apparently some people still use IE?!